epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 Demod's modular structure allows new simulation modules to be introduced and tested for performance, such as explit activity simulation (e.g., see [Yamaguchi2020]_ ).

+At the moment these modules are not available, but they are part of the demod development plan.
+If you would like to contribute to the development of new modules, please do not hesitate to contact the `demod team <demod@groupes.epfl.ch>`_.

 .. warning:: In this case, however, it is important to consider the
              compatibility of new modules of simulation of the occupancy